-Description This command enables the user to configure the transmit (tx) trail trace identifier (TTI) for path
+Description This command enables the user to configure the transmit (tx) trail trace identifier (TTI) for path monitoring (PM) in the ODU overhead.
+This identifier can be a string or a non-printable sequence of bytes.
+The length

 The no form of the command reverts to the default TTI.